Japanese aircraft carrier Jun'yō: Flight deck arrangements

 Jun'yō's flight deck was 210.3 m long and had a maximum width of 27.3 m.
 The ship was designed with two superimposed hangars, each approximately 153 m long, 15 m wide and 5 m high.
 Each hangar could be subdivided by four fire curtains and they were fitted with fire fighting foam dispensers on each side.
-The hangars were served by two aircraft elevators.
+Two aircraft elevators served the hangars.

 The ship's air group was originally intended to consist of 12 Mitsubishi A5M ("Claude") fighters, plus 4 in storage, 18 Aichi D3A "Val" dive bombers, plus 2 in reserve, and 18 Nakajima B5N "Kate" torpedo bombers.
-This was revised to substitute a dozen Mitsubishi A6M Zero fighters, together with 3 more in storage, for the A5Ms by the time the ship commissioned in 1942.
+This was revised to substitute a dozen Mitsubishi A6M Zero fighters with 3 more in storage for the A5Ms by the time the ship was commissioned in 1942.
 As a result of the lessons learned from the Battle of Midway in June, the ship's fighter complement was strengthened to 21 Zeros, and the B5Ns were reduced to 9.
-By the end of the year, 6 more Zeros replaced an equal number of D3As, giving totals of 27 A6Ms, 12 D3As and 9 B5Ns.
+By the end of the year, 6 more Zeros replaced an equal number of D3As, giving totals of 27 A6Ms, 12 D3As, and 9 B5Ns.
 Although it was possible to fit all these aircraft into the hangars, 8 or 9 were usually stored on the flight deck to reduce cramping below decks.